JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-03-09-all-or-nothing.md

 ![null](https://bit.ly/2Gc3Gga)

 The chips they give you are called OTP chips, which stands for One Time Play.
 You can’t just go straight to the cashier and ask them to be turned back into cash, you have to actually play with them.
 When you bet a normal chip, if you win, you keep your bet as well as your payout.
 With an OTP chip, if you win you keep the payout, but you have to give the croupier your chip, hence: one time play.
-If you were playing a fair game with 50% odds, you would expect to convert half the chips to cash thus making 11,000 rupees.
+If you were playing a fair game with 50% odds, you would expect to convert half the chips to cash thus ended up with 11,000 rupees.
 Sadly, casinos aren’t really into fair games, but the odds are still in favour of you finishing with more than the 10,000 rupee entrance fee.
 I’ll go through the mathsy bit at the end for the small proportion of Jonny-minded oddballs who get a kick out that sort of thing.

 Our chosen game was roulette, since it gave the best odds.
 In essence, if the ball landed on red, we converted an OTP chip to a real cash chip and if it landed on black, we ordered another gin and tonic and wished a bit harder next time.
 You might think this is a game of zero skill, yet our fellow gamblers were carefully scrutinizing the previous results in search of patterns.
 They would put down a smorgasbord of bets across the numbers and then make panicked last-second changes.
 At one point, Natalie was even advised by a croupier to “analyse” the hot and cold numbers so she could make a better bet.
 I don’t think he would have believed that our mathematically sound system was any better than superstitious guesswork.